StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 08/09/2020 - Cstadther - Fixed issue with imported compendium specialization not able to find talent, will now search by name if id is not found.
+Fixed issue with dice images.
 - 08/09/2020 - Cstadther - 0.7.2 Update (obj.isPC replaced with obj.hasPlayerOwner).
 Fix for "handling" on vehicles.
 - 04/09/2020 - Cstadther - Bug fixed where Foundry link matched Dice Display regex, causing link to not display.
 - 02/09/2020 - Cstadther - Refactored Upload code to use straight fetch which bypasses UI Notification.